queueit/QueueIT.Security-Node/README.md

 ## Requirements

 You need to install cookie middleware in order for the library to work.
-The example uses `cookie-parser`.
+The example uses [`cookie-parser`](https://www.npmjs.com/package/cookie-parser).

+If you are using different cookie middleware, you might want to override the method to get a cookie.
+By default the library assumes cookies are stored as properties in the `req.cookies` object.
+Other middleware, such as [`cookies`](https://www.npmjs.com/package/cookies), use `req.cookies.get`.
+In this scenario you need to set the following property on the options:

+    var options = {
+        // Other values
+        getCookie: function(req, cookieName) { return req.cookies.get(cookieName); }
+    };
+    var queue = queueit(options);